TylerLeonhardt/talk-proposals/bio.md

 He's a developer experience nut, loves coffee and loves to customize mechanical keyboards.

+See what he's up to both at work and off work on his [GitHub](https://github.com/TylerLeonhardt) 🐙🐈

 ## 2. 1st person general

-I'm a developer on the PowerShell team at Microsoft.
+I'm a software engineer on the PowerShell team at Microsoft.
 In addition to PowerShell itself,
 I work on the Visual Studio Code extension for PowerShell, helped ship the PowerShell experience in Azure Functions v2,